 A Noted Litigating Attorney: Criminal and Civil Litigation

-Jim Diamond is an attorney with the law firm of Cacace, Tusch & Santagata in Stamford, Connecticut.
+Jim Diamond is an attorney of counsel to the law firm of Cacace, Tusch & Santagata in Stamford, Connecticut.
 He has practiced law since 1988 and currently has a practice emphasizing three areas of law: criminal defense, civil litigation, and Indian law.
 He is well known in the area of white collar criminal defense in federal and state courts.
 He has achieved success as a litigator and has been voted a “Superlawyer” by his peers in Connecticut and throughout New England every year since 2007.
 Certified by the National Board of Legal Specialty as a criminal trial specialist, Jim has tried 30 jury trials to verdict.

 In the area of white collar criminal defense Jim has handled such cases as bank fraud, mail fraud, social security fraud, wire fraud, bribery, corporate and municipal embezzlement, racketeering , illegal gambling and more.

 With more than 20 years of criminal defense experience, defending more than 1,000 cases, Jim has handled a wide variety of criminal cases including homicides, home invasion, robbery, manslaughter, sexual assault, narcotics, robberies, assaults, DWI, school violence, juvenile offenses and more.

 Jim was named “Man of the Year” by Mothers Against Drunk Driving in 1992 and was awarded the “Award For Excellence” by the American Bar Association in 1986.
 He is a member of the Executive Committee of the Connecticut Bar Association’s Criminal Law Section.
 Jim is admitted to practice law in the States of New York, Connecticut and Arizona along with several federal trial and appeals courts and Indian tribal courts.